 All other three-year degrees from India will be considered as the equivalent of three years of undergraduate study.

-Adhering to your program's application deadline is crucial to the success of your application.
-The Graduate School will not review an incomplete application; therefore, make sure that your application includes:
+Adhering to your program's admission deadline is crucial to the success of your application.
+Apply early to ensure timely application review and early decisions.

-International admissions for students residing outside of the U.S. closes on Dec.
-1 for spring (January) admission, and June 15 for fall (August) admission.
-Please note that these deadlines are not applicable to international students residing within the U.S. at the time of admission.
+We close admission for students residing outside of the U.S. on Dec.
+1 for spring (January) term, and June 15 for fall (August) term.
+Please note that these deadlines are not applicable to international students residing within the U.S. at the time of admission wishing to transfer their I-20 to SUNY New Paltz.

 Prospective international students for whom English is not the native language, and any applicant whose undergraduate degree is from a country where English is not the main language of instruction, are required to demonstrate English Language Proficiency.
 Review the chart below for methods of demonstrating language proficiency.
 NOTE: Individual departments may require a score higher than the minimum acceptable score, so students should consult their departments.